GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-multiple-blog-posts-at-once/en.md

 }
 ```

-## Executing `createPost` for multiple posts
+## Creating multiple posts in a single GraphQL query

-Dynamic variable `$postInput` now contains an array with all the input data for each of the posts to duplicate:
+Dynamic variable `$postInput` by now contains an array with all the input data for each of the posts to duplicate:

 ```json
 [